dbedggood/discordBot/README.md

 ## Current Features

+**Play Music**
+When a user is in a voice channel, they can use the `play` command with a youtube video link to listen to the audio.

+This feature is a work in progress, I am planning to add:
+* A queue system for more than one song
+* Support to queue a whole playlist
+* Subcommands to control what is playing

+I may also merge this command with the youtube search one so users do not need the youtube video url to play what they want.

 **Youtube Search:**
 A user can trigger a youtube video search by beginning their search with `yt`, the bot will take whatever comes after it and retrieve 5 matching videos to select from.
 The user can then reply with a number between 1-5 for a video URL in the chat.